-The cost of hiring a personal injury lawyer varies from case to case, depending on several factors.
+The cost of a personal injury lawyer in Frederick, MD, varies from case to case, depending on several factors.
 State law doesn’t dictate how much an attorney may charge for legal services.
-A Maryland law firm is free to charge you any reasonable fee in one of a few different ways:
+A Frederick law firm is free to charge you any reasonable fee in one of a few different ways:

 - Hourly rate.
 A lawyer representing you in a divorce, child custody, or criminal proceeding, for example, doesn’t know how much time or work your case will require.
 You’ll probably be charged an hourly rate for the time your attorney devotes to the case.